bevy_ecs::system

 pub fn init_resource<R: Resource + FromWorld>(&mut self)

-Pushes a Command to the queue for inserting a Resource in the World with an inferred value.
+Inserts a Resource into the World with an inferred value.

 §Example